axllent/wireguard-vanity-keygen/README.md

 | 8 chars | 7 months         | 38 years       |
 | 9 chars | 22 years         | 175 years      |

 Note that the above timings are for finding a result for any search term.
 Passing multiple search terms will not substantially increase the time, but increasing the limit to two (`--limit 2`) will double the estimated time, three will triple the time, etc.

 If any search term contains numbers, the timings would fall somewhere between the case-insensitive and case-sensitive columns.

-Most regex expressions that include the pipe character (`|`), such as `^(abc|def)`, will cause the calculation to be wildly off.

 Of course, your mileage will differ, depending on the number, and speed, of your CPU cores.

+## Regular Expressions

+Since each additional letter in a search term increasing the search time exponentially, searching by regular expression may reduce the time considerably.
+Here are some examples:

+1. `.*word.*` - find word anywhere in the key (`word.*` and `.*word` will also work)
+2. `^.{0,10}word` - find word anywhere in the first 10 letters of the key
+3. `word1.*word2` - find two words, anywhere in the key
+4. `^[s5][o0][ll]ar` - find 'solar' or the visually similar 's01ar`, at the beginning of the key
+5. `^(best|next)[/+]` - find 'best' or the 'next' best, at the beginning of the key, with `/` or `+` as a delimiter

+A good guide on Go's regular expression syntax is at https://pkg.go.dev/regexp/syntax.

+NOTE: If your search term contains shell metacharacters, such as `|`, or `^`, you will need to quote the search time.
+On Windows, you must use double quotes (`"`), and not single quotes (`'`) when quoting a search term.

+NOTE: It is possible to create regular expressions that will never match a key.
+To guard against this, shorten your search term to use just one character in each section of your regular expression.
+If you don't get a hit after a few minutes, assume the regular expression may never match.

 ## Installing